Alexandria Ocasio-Cortez: Economic policy

 Ocasio-Cortez has proposed a marginal tax as high as 70% on income above $10 million to pay for the Green New Deal.
 According to tax experts contacted by The Washington Post, this tax would bring in extra revenue of $720 billion per decade.
+But an analysis by the think tank Tax Foundation estimated that, after accounting for macroeconomic effects, the proposal would increase tax revenue by $189.1 billion over ten years if it is applied only to ordinary income, or decrease tax revenue by 53.1 billion if it is applied to all forms of income, including capital gains.
 Ocasio-Cortez has opposed and voted against the pay-as-you-go rule supported by Democratic leaders, which requires deficit-neutral fiscal policy, with all new expenditures balanced by tax increases or spending cuts.
 She and Representative Ro Khanna have condemned the rule for hamstringing new or expanded progressive policies.
-She cites Modern Monetary Theory as a justification for higher deficits to finance her agenda.
 Drawing a parallel with the Great Depression, she has argued that the Green New Deal needs deficit spending like the original New Deal.

-Amazon HQ2 plan
+Ocasio-Cortez opposed a planned deal by New York City to give Amazon.com $3 billion in state and city subsidies and tax breaks to build a secondary headquarters (Amazon HQ2) that was expected to bring in $27 billion in tax revenue for the city and state, in an area near her congressional district, saying that the city should instead itself invest $3 billion in the district.
+Conservative columnist Marc Thiessen argued that "New York does not have $3 billion in cash" it would "give" to Amazon, and that between 25,000 and 40,000 new jobs, in addition to the high-paying tech jobs Amazon would have created, disappeared when Amazon left and "her economic illiteracy is dangerous" because "by helping to drive Amazon away, she did not save New York $3 billion; she cost New York $27 billion."
+She "boasted" that she was right after Amazon ceased its construction of the HQ2 project in Virginia, which it chose over New York.
+The progressive think tank Data for Progress wrote that New York taxpayers "would be subsidizing Amazon's activities in the city by surrendering $3 billion in would-be tax revenue", that there were "enormous hidden costs associated with Amazon's residence" and that "the argument that the city would not literally pay cash to Amazon is superficial and semantic".
+Data for Progress also noted that Amazon instead announced it would bring 1,500 jobs to New York without a tax break.
+Former New York mayor Mike Bloomberg also opposed the tax breaks.

-Ocasio-Cortez opposed a planned deal by New York City to give Amazon.com $3 billion in state and city subsidies and tax breaks to build a secondary headquarters (Amazon HQ2) in an area near her congressional district, saying that the city should instead itself invest $3 billion in the district.
-Some commentators criticized her remarks on the grounds that she did not understand tax breaks are discounts on money paid to, not by, the government, that "New York does not have $3 billion in cash" it would "give" to Amazon, and that between 25,000 and 40,000 new jobs, in addition to the high-paying tech jobs Amazon would have created, disappeared when Amazon left.
-Conservative columnist Marc Thiessen argued that "her economic illiteracy is dangerous" because "by helping to drive Amazon away, she did not save New York $3 billion; she cost New York $27 billion."
+In 2024, Ocasio-Cortez took part in a live-streamed roundtable with Federal Trade Commission chair Lina Khan, discussing "efforts to check unlawful corporate power".
+Later, in response to investor and Harris supporter Mark Cuban saying that he wouldn't support keeping Khan, Ocasio-Cortez wrote, "anyone goes near Lina Khan and there will be an out and out brawl".